LeetLLM

 Phase 1: Prefill (processing the prompt)

 The model processes your entire input prompt in parallel.
 Every token is attended to simultaneously in a single forward pass.
-This is compute-bound, limited by GPU FLOPS, not memory bandwidth.
-For example, when starting generation, the prefill phase processes the input text to produce the first token:
+This is compute-bound, limited by GPU Floating Point Operations Per Second (FLOPS), not memory bandwidth.
+For example, when starting generation, the prefill phase processes the input text to produce the first token.
+The following trace shows how a short input sentence is transformed into initial states and the first prediction:

 text